-- 10.1 On receipt of a Complaint or Protest, the Judicial Committee shall conduct a hearing in accordance with the Guidelines to Process for Hearing and Determining Any Complaint, Protest or Appeal, unless in their sole discretion, a hearing is not warranted. - 10.2 All proceedings (including the hearing and decision) before the Judicial Committee are confidential to the parties unless the Judicial Committee directs otherwise.
-In the case of a decision involving a sanction, the details of the charge, verdict and sanction will be communicated to the wider hockey community. - 10.3 Each party shall be responsible for their own costs (if any) associated with the hearing.
+- 10.1.
+On receipt of a Complaint or Protest, the Judicial Committee shall conduct a hearing in accordance with Schedule 5, unless in their sole discretion, a hearing is not warranted. - 10.2.
+All proceedings (including the hearing and decision) before the Judicial Committee are confidential to the parties unless the Judicial Committee directs otherwise.
+In the case of a decision involving a sanction, the details of the charge, verdict and sanction will be communicated to the wider hockey community. - 10.3.
+Each party shall be responsible for their own costs (if any) associated with the hearing.